oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

         3. Wait for long interval
         4. Check logs to see that long interval reached.

-3. Service Affinity Rules enforcement:
+3. Manager Affinity Rules enforcement:
     1. Enforcement for positive affinity rule: (Precondition load balancer if off, All vms can run together on the same hypervisor)
         1. Start engine
         2. Add 2 hosts.